aurorascharff/redwoodsdk-demo/STEPS.md

 ## Api routes, server components TodosSimple, forms, react 19, d1 database

 - Let's move a bit further, let's say need some dynamic data using a databases and api routes.
 Whats a demo without todos?
 Go to todos.
-- Add a simple crud api route here with api prefix(), all native req/res.
+- Check out the simple crud api route here with api prefix(), all native req/res.
 - Wrap another layout() mainlayout, enabling nested layouts.
 Match the 'simple-todos' page.
 - Prisma Hooked up to the cloudflare d1 database!
 (Locally, it uses miniflare to emulate cloudflare workers.
 It just works between dev and prod.)
 - Redwoodsdk uses server components as the default, and everything you might be used to in a framework like next.js works with the same mental model in redwoodsdk.